ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-options.md

 ## Description

-Smart Search Options configuration allows setting of parameters used globally for Smart Search.
+The * Smart Search: Options* page allows setting of parameters used globally for Smart Search.

 ### Common Elements